 I am a scorned woman who after five months of removing herself from a toxic relationship finally realized it was toxic.
 I am a scorned woman who upon being called a “neurotic nutcase who needs psychological help and psychoanalysis,” by that previous partner, immediately woke up and chose to no longer be complicit, chose to no longer be at the mercy of being invalidated by any man, or corporation, for that matter.
 It was an immediate rush of release from the need to get an apology.
 It was an immediate realization that I had been sucked into devaluing, and dismissing, and rejecting my own reality, my own true self, my own lived experience all in the name of playing by the rules of white men.
 All in the name of patriarchy.
 It was so fucked, and I relinquished my power so much, that I had gaslighted myself.
 The oppressor needed to do no more work.
 I was complicit in my own oppression.

 I will not congratulate a company that exploits its workers by the textbook definition of using people’s labor to produce profit without compensating fairly.
 I will not congratulate a company that marginalizes (albeit without knowing it because those who are in the position of power, the privileged position, have the privilege of not seeing the effects of their oppressive behavior).
 I will not congratulate a company that by default partakes in the exclusion of minorities due to the gentrification that comes along with building a gym, and due to the obscene cost of entry ($20 for a day pass).
-I will not congratulate a business that has the capacity to provide free showers for the houseless, that has the resources to alleviate the ills of a city that is experiencing hyper “urban-renewal,” but yet does nothing, except maintain the flow of big bucks from their white patrons who may argue that they work hard to pay for that membership, and for that hot shower, and for that nice, long sweat in the sauna.
+I will not congratulate a business that has the capacity to provide free showers for the houseless, that has the resources to alleviate some of the ills of a city that is experiencing hyper “urban-renewal,” but yet does nothing, except maintain the flow of big bucks from their white patrons who may argue that they work hard to pay for that membership, and for that hot shower, and for that nice, long sweat in the sauna.

 When in reality, the only thing that white people have worked hard towards is to forget.
 We work hard to forget about the native blood that was shed, and is still shed.
 Exhibit A: The Dakota Access Pipeline.
 We work hard to forget, to sleep, to turn off, to tune out, to desensitize, to ignore, to pretend that one in four Native Americans and Alaska Natives are not living in poverty.
-We work hard for a life that ensures that we white people are highest on the totem pole.
+We work hard for a life that ensures that we white people are most comfortable.
 We work hard to rationalize the many black lives that have been lost in our modern day civil war.
 Margaret Jackson brings down the hammer: "For too long, people—white folks in particular—have tried to gloss over the ugly, uncomfortable, disgusting truths that hang over their heads.
 They’ve allowed their white guilt to consume them, have allowed their white tears and fragility to drown out the voices of those who are truly hurting."

 In regards to the climbing gym, I know that when we are going ninety miles in the wrong direction we can’t just immediately turn around in the right direction.
 I know how illogical it is to just slam on the brakes.
 But I don’t think anyone gets applause for finally slowing down in the wrong direction, when they still refuse to account for the harm that they have and still cause.
 On this day, I celebrate my own voice and refuse to be part of a Culture of Silence.
 I am dedicating my life to fucking with the pivoters.
 For this Women’s Day, this is my call to all women, all transgender, all queer, all non-binary, all femme, and all non-conforming people to engage in what Paulo Freire calls, “conscientization.”
-This is a call to all of my fellow havoc-wreakers of the status quo to “get in formation,” and to refuse to be complicit in a system that insidiously by default takes your body, your presence, your voice, - your very agency, for granted.
+This is a call to all of my fellow havoc-wreakers of the status quo to refuse to be complicit in a system that insidiously by default takes your body, your presence, your voice, - your very agency, for granted.